Surfside Condo Owners Told Tower in Good Shape Pre-Collapse

 The northeast portion of the 12-story building at 8777 Collins Avenue crumbled in the middle of the night last week, caving into the underground garage and trapping more than 150 people.
 At least 10 people have been confirmed dead, though officials expect to report more fatalities as the search for the missing continues.

 Residents and board members of Champlain South had also voiced their concerns over construction of the oceanfront Eighty Seven Park, according to emails released by the town of Surfside.
 Prieto even replied to condo board members that there was nothing for the town to do.
-Eighty Seven Park is located in the city of Miami Beach, while Champlain is in Surfside.
+Eighty Seven Park is located in the city of Miami Beach, while Champlain is in Surfside, a different jurisdiction.

 Attempts to reach Prieto for comment were unsuccessful.
-He also declined comment to the Miami Herald on Sunday, although the day prior he had told the publication that he did not remember getting the condo board member’s email and was not aware the town had received the report.
+He also declined to comment to the Miami Herald on Sunday, a day after he had told the publication that he did not remember getting the condo board member’s email and was not aware the town had received the report.

 The day after meeting with Champlain Towers residents in 2018, Prieto said it “went very well” in an email to former Town Manager Guillermo Olmedillo.

-“This particular building is not due to begin their forty year until 2021 but they have decided to start the process early which I wholeheartedly endorse and wish that this trend would catch on with other properties,” Prieto said.
+“This particular building is not due to begin their forty year until 2021 but they have decided to start the process early which I wholeheartedly endorse and wish that this trend would catch on with other properties,” Prieto wrote in that message.

 Complaints about neighboring construction